birzgalisn/bloglist/README.md

 Second, navigate to `packages/server` and create `.env` file.
 Example can be view in `packages/server/.env.example`.

-Third, run the server from project root: `/`:
+Third, run the server from project root `/`:
 ```bash
 npm run dev
 ```